Adult Summer Chamber Music Institute

 About the Adult Summer Chamber Music Institute

-Adult string players at all levels are invited to the Blair School for four days of making music in chamber groups.
-Players at all skill levels are welcome.
+Now in its third season, ACMI invites adult string players and pianists at all levels to the Blair School for four days of rewarding, intensive chamber music experience.
 Groups will be formed based on background and experience.
 Daily events will include plenary sessions on technique, reading sessions, and master classes.
 There will be coaching and chamber group rehearsal sessions, a faculty recital, and final celebratory concert.